Howard Ryshpan: Television (shows and series)

-Rysphpan was a narrator in the role of Nono in the four episodes of the television series Ulysse 31 published in 1981.
+Ryshpan was a narrator in the role of Nono in the four episodes of the television series Ulysse 31 published in 1981.

 Howard Ryshpan is well known for lending his voice to the character of Mendoza in the English version of The Mysterious Cities of Gold (animated television series, 1982), broadcast on Nickelodeon (TV Channel) at the beginning and the middle of the 1980s.
 It is a Franco-Japanese-Luxembourgish animated television series in 39 episodes of 28 minutes, the last five of which were recorded in 1983.
 He was also the voice director of the show.

-Ryshpan played the role of obstetrician in the first episode of the dramatic television series Evergreen (miniseries) (1985) which appeared on February 24, 1985 in United States.
+Ryshpan played the role of obstetrician in the first episode of the dramatic television series Evergreen (miniseries) (1985) which appeared on February 24, 1985, in United States.
 This three-episode series was written by Jerome Kass and Belva Plain.

 His last role dates back to 2005, also as a doctor, in the production A year in the death of Jack Richards.

 Howard Ryshpan is the voice actor behind Fritz Langley in the television series "Arthur".
 Fritz Langley is a male rodent character; he is the former caretaker of the Edwood City Community Gardens.
 Ryshpan participated in four episodes, respectively in 2004 (Buster's Green Thumb/My Fair Tommy), 2009 (Home Sweet Home/Do You Believe in Magic), 2010 (Buster's Garden of Grief/Through the Looking Glasses) and 2017 (The Master Builders).